diegosdantonio/diego-sdantonio/content/home/experience.md

   location = "Ibagué - Tolima, Colombia"
   date_start = "2016-05-01"
   date_end = "2017-02-01"
-  description = """Develop an stability and autonomous navigation control system for a quadcopter, using raspberry Pi and shield Navio2."""
+  description = """Thesis work: Develop an stability and autonomous navigation control system for a quadcopter, using raspberry Pi and shield Navio2."""

 +++